-The simplest analog to digital converter is a comparator, a circuit that compares two analog inputs and asserts an output when one of the inputs is higher than the other.
+The simplest analog to digital converter is a comparator, a circuit that compares two analog inputs and asserts an output when one input (V+) is higher than the other (V-) .

 An n-bit "flash" ADC can be constructed using $2^n - 1$ reference voltages (thresholds), $2^n - 1$ comparators and priority encoder.
-The schematic below shows how a voltage range from 0 to $V{\text{ref}}$ can be divided up into four voltage ranges of $V{\text{ref}}/4$ and three comparators can determine which range the input voltage voltage falls into.
+The schematic below shows how a voltage range from 0 to $V{\rm ref}$ can be divided up into four voltage ranges of $V{\rm ref}/4$ and three comparators can determine which range the input voltage voltage falls into.
 The priority encoder then converts the three comparator outputs (which can be 000, 001, 011 or 111) into a 2-bit binary output.

-&lt;sup>2It's called Sigma-Delta because we $\Sigma$ (add) $\Delta$ 's (increments).
+$^{^2}$ It's called Sigma-Delta because we Σ (add) Δ 's (increments).
 Also known as Delta-Sigma.

-This is the fastest type of ADC - the sampling rate is equal to the clock rate - but it is the most expensive as the complexity increases exponentially with n.
+This is the fastest type of ADC - the maximum sampling rate is only determined by the delays through the analog circuitry.
+However this is the most expensive type of ADC because the complexity increases exponentially with n.

 Exercise 11: Draw a diagram showing the voltage ranges, the comparator outputs and the binary output for the 4-bit flash ADC above.